open-horizon/examples/edge/services/helloworld/CreateService.md

   hzn dev service stop
   ```

-9. Have Horizon push your docker image to your registry and publish your service in the Horizon Exchange and see it there:
+9. Instruct Horizon to push your docker image to your registry and publish your service in the Horizon Exchange:

   ```bash
   hzn exchange service publish -f horizon/service.definition.json hzn exchange service list
   ```

-10. Publish your edge node deployment pattern in the Horizon Exchange and see it there:
+10. Publish and view your edge node deployment pattern in the Horizon Exchange:

   ```bash
   hzn exchange pattern publish -f horizon/pattern.json